adilkhan8000/coogger/RULES.md

 - The category, the language and the topic name must be spelled correctly, that is, it must match the content.
 - The content must be written according to markdown rules, not stolen and copied.
 - If this rule does not fit, the user should be warned.
+- Seller Must provide a shipping details along with tracking ID.
+- Buyer steem will go to letsteem account and it will be released to seller after getting a tracking details from the seller.
+- If Buyer send money direct to seller @letsteem will be not responsible for any loss.
+- Seller should not set any higher price for the product who is not worth that price.
 - The user edits the content and you approve.
 - Content topic must be English